RayanAlthonian/RayanAlthonian.github.io/about.md

 title: About
 ---
-Rayan Althonian received his bachelor's degree in Electrical Engineering in August 2019 from KFUPM with second honors award.
+Rayan Althonian received his bachelor's degree in Electrical Engineering in August 2019 from KFUPM with second honors.
 He is primarily interested in Electronics, image processing, automation, IoT and AI.
 {: style="text-align: justify"}
 During his academic journey, he worked on several projects: